keshav474/wfHackathon/README.md

-# 🚀 Hackathon Prerequisites Setup Guide
+# 🚀 Hackathon Setup Guide

 This guide will help you install all the necessary tools to **run a Cosmos SDK chain** and **develop & deploy CosmWasm smart contracts**.

 Please follow the steps carefully in the order given.

----
+# Prerequisites
 ## 1. Install Go
 - Download the appropriate installer: [https://go.dev/dl/](https://go.dev/dl/)
 - Follow the on-screen instructions to complete installation.